CRC-1194/lent/README.md

 * `lentClearCasesRecursive` - `pyFoam` based script that cleans the LENT cases recursively
 * `lentSetFields` - pre-processing application that sets the signed distance and cell search fields required by the LENT method
+* `lentCreateFront` - create a surface STL file based on an analytical surface description.

 for the lent solvers: